AkshatGada/rsa/Readme.md

 # RSA Accumulator Repository

-This repository is maintained by [Your Name], a protocol engineer and developer with a focus on blockchain technology and cryptographic primitives.
+This repository is maintained by Witness Chain .
 The project implements an RSA accumulator along with various functionalities for data extraction, benchmarking, and on-chain verification.
 The code is designed to be efficient, with support for multi-core processing and batching.

 ## Table of Contents
 - [Overview](#overview)